DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - Seperate VPCs can be isolated using public or private networks or segmentation.
 This concept exists in all major public clouds.
 It is refered to as VPC in AWS & Google Cloud Platforms.
 It is referred to as Virtual Networks (VNET) in Azure.

 - 4.1.18 Monitoring and Management
-    - Network Observability: Invloves collecting data and gaining visibility into the status and performance of network components and traffic flows.
+    - **Network Observability:** Invloves collecting data and gaining visibility into the status and performance of network components and traffic flows.
 Supports issue identificaton and troubleshooting.
+Observability focuses on the ability to see how an entire system, service, or environment is performing and behaving based on its external outputs.
+That means that telemetry data—information about what components are doing—is critical and will be gathered using logs, metrics, and real-time analysis.
+This means that centralizing and aggregating data, enabling alerts for critical errors, and implementing logging using standardized formats are all common practices.
-    - Traffic FLow/Traffic Shapping: Managing and controlling the volume and priorities of different types of traffic.
+    - **Traffic FLow/Traffic Shapping:** Managing and controlling the volume and priorities of different types of traffic.
 E,g QOS (priority to certain traffic such as real-time traffic), rate limitting (example API limiting to number of API requests that can be made by a single user in a specific period of time), throttling.
-    - Capacity Management: Tracking network utilization and planning capcity expansion to meet future demands.
+    - **Capacity Management:** Tracking network utilization and planning capcity expansion to meet future demands.
-    - Fault Detection and Handling: Discovering, diagnosing and responding to problems like failed devices, connectivity losses, performance slow downs. includes alerting and automatic failover.
+    - **Fault Detection and Handling:** Discovering, diagnosing and responding to problems like failed devices, connectivity losses, performance slow downs. includes alerting and automatic failover.
+Feedback loops are also important, allowing administrators and others to take action when problems or issues are detected.

 [4.2](#4.2) Secure network components (OSG-9 Chpt 11)
 The components of a network make up the backbone of the logical infrastructure for an organization; these components are often critical to day-to-day operations, and an outage or security issue can be very costly